-Part A. Answer each of the following six questions in two to three sentences each (do not go on at length-you will not receive extra credit for going beyond a basic answer).
+Part A. Briefly (in one to three complete sentences) answer each of the following six questions.
+Do not add extraneous information-you will not receive extra credit for going beyond a basic answer.
 Each question is worth up to 5 points (30 points total).